How to Burn DVD with VLC Media Player (Plus 3 Easier Alternatives)

 Step 2: Click "Add title" and select the MPEG-2 file created by VLC.
 DVD Flick accepts other formats as well, but using an already converted MPEG-2 file reduces the amount of re-encoding needed.
 You can rearrange titles if you plan to include more than one video on the disc.

-Step 3: Open "Project Settings" → "Video" and confirm that the format matches your region.
+Step 3: Open "Project Settings" then "Video" and confirm that the format matches your region.
 You can also choose:

 - Target size (4.7GB for single-layer DVDs)